Billionaire rocketeers duke it out for shuttle launch pad

-CAPE CANAVERAL, Fla., Oct.
-1 Four decades ago, NASA's Launch Complex 39A was at the center of the Cold War race to the moon.
+CAPE CANAVERAL, Florida Four decades ago, NASA's Launch Complex 39A was at the center of the Cold War race to the moon.

 Now the mothballed launchpad at the Kennedy Space Center in Florida, which dispatched Neil Armstrong and his crew on their historic Apollo 11 mission in 1969, is the focus of a battle of another sort, between two billionaire techies seeking to dominate a new era of private space flight.